Adelaide Law School provides a learning environment like no other.

 - Ranked in the top 1% of universities worldwide and a member of the prestigious Group of Eight.

-Awarded a five star rating for exceptional performance and quality standards*.
+- South Australia's highest ranked Law School, Awarded a 5 star rating for exceptional performance and quality standards*

 - Benefit from our global partnerships including Mannheim University and Oxford University.